-- 6. A limited number of those who pass the First Year examination in German or Spanish, at a minimum mark of 40%, will be permitted to transfer into the Second Year of the B.Comm.
+- 4. Honours are awarded only on the aggregate performance to candidates who have successfully completed 60 ECTS, in accordance with the following standard: First Class Honours, 70%; Second Class Honours Grade One, 60%; Second Class Honours Grade Two, 50%; Third Class Honours, 40%. - 6.
+A limited number of those who pass the First Year examination in German or Spanish, at a specified minimum mark, will be permitted to transfer into the Second Year of the B.Comm.
 International programme (provided the First Commerce examination is passed overall).
 In the event of demand exceeding the number of available places, selection will be based on performance in the language at the First Commerce examination. - 7.
 After First Year, language is available only in the B.Comm.
 International programmes.